aergo20/wklua/README.md

 # wklua
-* Take screenshots of websites
-* Save any website to a PDF file
+wkhtmltopdf ffi wrapper for LuaJIT.
+Save any website to a PDF, image, or svg file.

 ## Requirements
 * LuaJIT